Kan. man jailed for alleged battery, attempt to buy sexual relations - NewsBreak

 Kan. man jailed for alleged battery, attempt to buy sexual relations

 ATCHISON COUNTY —Law enforcement authorities are investigating a wanted suspect on multiple charges after an arrest.
-On July 8,...hutchpost.com
+On July 8,...jcpost.com

 ATCHISON COUNTY —Law enforcement authorities are investigating a wanted suspect on multiple charges after an arrest.
-On July 8,...hutchpost.com
+On July 8,...jcpost.com

 Comments / 0